 Here are some tips when contacting brands:

-- Sign up for the Gmail extension: Sidekick!
-Make sure that you register through this link so you can avail the sign-up bonus that includes a 1-month package of FREE unlimited notifications — don’t worry though because after that, your account will still stay free.
-You’ll only just be limited to 200 notifications a month, which is still technically good!
-Now why am I recommending Sidekick?
-Because it notifies you whenever someone opens or clicks on a link on your email, and that helps a TON!
+- Sign up for the Gmail extension: Mailtrack!
+This notifies you whenever someone opens or clicks on a link on your email, and that helps a lot for tracking.
 For one thing, it will aid you in estimating the time that you can send another email follow-up.
 (For example, since you clearly know that they opened your email, you can try following up 3 days after they opened it; otherwise, if they haven’t opened it at all, a good rule is to follow up after a week the first time you sent it with a max number of follow-ups at 3).

 - Target brands that are evidently concerned about social media.
-It helps to partner with brands that are active on social media because that gives you the assurance that they are interested in growing their online followers (which you can try and help them with).
+It helps to partner with brands that are active on social media or that have partnered with bloggers before.
+This gives you the assurance that they are interested in growing their online reach (which you can try and help them with).

 - Be convincing, direct, and honest.
 Be clear about your request right from the subject and first sentence of your email.
-Assure them on how you can grow their customer base or online exposure — basically on HOW you can help them.
+Assure them on how you can grow their customer base or online exposure.
+It’s basically about HOW you can help them, and not about how they can help you.
 If you have a unique campaign that you think you can tailor well to their product/service, then don’t be afraid to pitch it!
 If I may add, it also helps to have a media kit to quickly show your website’s stats.
 (See media kit examples here).

 NOTE: Don’t go crazy!
 Don’t pitch to every company that you know of.
 You still have to make sure that the company that you are trying to partner with is relevant to your blog.